 Sharing & Permissions

 Who sees what in PageSpace.
-Every page is protected by two layers: a drive-level role that covers everyone in the workspace, and per-page grants that cover individual pages.
+Access is open within a drive and private by exception: members see the drive's pages by default, you mark individual pages private to lock them down, and per-page grants extend access to specific pages or to people who aren't drive members.
 Four flags — View, Edit, Share, Delete — describe what each person can do.
 View is the foundation; Edit, Share, and Delete only make sense on top of it.

 What you can do